Asteski/WinMac/README.md

 - *EasyLauncher.bat -uninstallnogui* or *-un* runs uninstaller fully in Terminal

 > [!CAUTION]
-> **You must run batch file in Administrative session of Powershell 7 (not Windows Powershell) to ensure reliable installation/uninstallation process.**
+> **You must run batch file in Administrative session of Powershell 7, not Windows Powershell!**

 You can choose between full or custom installation, if you only want to install specific WinMac components.